php-fig/per-coding-style/spec.md

 new Foo();
 ```

-If class contains no additional declarations (such as an exception that exists only extend another exception with a new type),
+If class contains no additional declarations (such as an exception that exists only to extend another exception with a new type),
 then the body of the class SHOULD be abbreviated as `{}` and placed on the same line as the previous symbol,
 separated by a space.
 For example: